andrei-shtanakov/Coursera-MLOPs-Foundations-Lab-2-poker-simulator/README.md

 * [Building Cloud Computing Solutions at Scale Specialization](https://www.coursera.org/specializations/building-cloud-computing-solutions-at-scale)
 * [Python, Bash and SQL Essentials for Data Engineering Specialization](https://www.coursera.org/learn/web-app-command-line-tools-for-data-engineering-duke)
 * [Coursera-Dockerfile](https://gist.github.com/noahgift/82a34d56f0a8f347865baaa685d5e98d)

+Poker Simulation
+Lab: Poker Simulator
+Overview
+In this lab, you will investigate the operation of a poker simulation tool and explore improvements that can be made to the interactive simulation to make it more realistic.
+Additionally, you will reflect on your learnings about constructing help commands for simulation tools.

+Goals
+By the end of this lab, you will:

+Understand how to construct help commands for simulation tools.

+Learn how to analyze and improve the realism of interactive simulations.

+Tasks
+1. Investigate tool operation
+Run each of the four commands with, i.e., poker.py info --help.

+Reflection Question: What did you learn about how to construct help commands for simulation tools?

+2. Explore the interactive command
+Create a list of five improvements you could make to the interactive simulation to make it more realistic.

+(Optional) Fork this repository and make your own improved version of the Poker simulator.